Poetry Pollinators by the Santa Fe River Camino Escondido Bee Hotel

 Poetry as Public Art

 At no other time has it been more important to consider how we occupy and participate in our outdoor public spaces.
 Poetry in public space brightens spirits, amplifies a sense of shared community, and draws the attention and delight of guests from near and far.
 Across the country, throughout the world, and for centuries, poets and artists have engaged public space as a foil and field for poetic epiphanies and ruminations.
-Poetry Pollinators on the Santa Fe River will offer an enduring vehicle to showcase the work of New Mexico youth and adult poets, facilitate outdoor poetry events, and engage the vital work of our local artists & poets to celebrate and support the river as a diverse eco-system that connects us as one community, sustainable across all differences and divides.
+The Camino Escondido Bee Hotel will offer an enduring vehicle to showcase the work of New Mexico youth and adult poets and facilitate outdoor poetry events, to celebrate and support the river as a diverse eco-system that connects us as one community, sustainable across all differences and divides.

 Bee hotel sculptures from around the world